Practical and powerful third-gen Vivaro spoiled by poor ergonomics

 Which Vivaro trim level is best?

-Most buyers are expected to opt for the Sportive trim, as this includes a really good selection of creature comforts, placing it at the optimum point of value for money in the Vivaro range.
+Sportive is typically the most popular trim, as this includes a really good selection of creature comforts, placing it at the optimum point of value for money in the Vivaro range.
 That said, the addition of Dynamic brings you many of these features at a slightly lower cost, so is also worth considering.

-Elite is a new range-topping trim for this version, and is also expected to be popular, especially with owner-drivers, who want even greater levels of car-like technology and safety.
+Elite is a new range-topping trim for this Vivaro, and is also expected to be popular, especially with owner-drivers, who want even greater levels of car-like technology and safety.

 The entry-level Edition is more geared towards large fleet buyers, though its unpainted bumpers and other elements may appeal if you spend a lot of time on rugged work sites where the chances of damage are increased.